fxamacker/cbor/README.md

 ## Current Status

-Sept 11, 2019: Current version (0.4) is expected to be promoted to 1.0 this month unless changes are requested by the Go community.
-It passed 10.5+ hours of fuzzing and appears to be ready for production use on linux_amd64.
+Sept 11, 2019: Current version is expected to be released as 1.0 this month unless changes are requested by the Go community.
+It passed 10+ hours of fuzzing and appears to be ready for production use on linux_amd64.

 ## Size comparison